Where we work

 Our annual report

-Concern Worldwide (UK)’s work tackling hunger among some of the world’s poorest communities would be impossible without the compassion and generosity of our supporters.
+Concern Worldwide (UK)’s work tackling extreme poverty among some of the world’s poorest communities would be impossible without the compassion and generosity of our supporters.
 We are committed to being fully accountable to you in how we maximise the impact of your donations.

-We work hard to make sure we achieve as much as possible with the charity funds we receive.
-Over 80p in every pound goes directly to support our overseas programmes and we work hard to make sure we achieve as much as possible with the charity funds we receive.
+Over 76p in every pound goes directly to support our overseas programmes and we work hard to make sure we achieve as much as possible with the charity funds we receive.

 Programme effectiveness and transparency

 We aim to achieve the highest standards of effectiveness and transparency across all our programmes and measure this against a number of internationally recognised codes and standards.
 For example:

 - Concern has been fully certified against the Core Humanitarian Standard on Quality and Accountability, which sets out nine commitments for humanitarian organisations to measure and improve the effectiveness of their programmes.

 - We adhere to the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief, which seeks to maintain high standards of behaviour among aid agencies providing disaster relief.